CloudSkills/technical-writing-for-cloudskills-community/README.md

 It's your first time writing a blog for CloudSkills.io?
 We've set out a simple process for all contributors to follow.
 This is to ensure content is on the right topics, is high quality and is consistent in how it is published.

-### Step 1 - Add in a blog summary in Trello
+### Step 1 - Email A Blog Summary to Mike and Michael

-All content for CloudSkills.io runs through Mike and Mike, if you are thinking along the [Blogging Requirements](#BloggingReqs) guidelines above for content, you should be pretty much there.
+All content for CloudSkills.io runs through Mike and Michael, if you are thinking along the [Blogging Requirements](#BloggingReqs) guidelines above for content, you should be pretty much there.

-Put the idea in Trello, which you should have access to if you're in the #Authors Slack channel.
+Put the idea in an email and send it over.
+3-4 lines on the idea will work.

 ### Step 2 - Grab the markdown template and create your content